Heart Disease and Sudden Cardiac Death

 Cause: Many cases of SCD are related to undetected heart disease.
 In the younger population, SCD is often caused by congenital heart defects, while in older athletes (35 years and older), the cause is more often related to coronary artery disease.

-Prevalence: SCD in athletes is rare, but media coverage often makes it seem like it is more prevalent.
-In the younger population, most SCD occurs while playing team sports.
-It occurs in about one in 100,000 to one in 300,000 athletes, and more often in males.
+Prevalence: In the younger population, most SCD occurs while playing team sports.
+It occurs in about one in 50,000 to one in 300,000 athletes, and more often in males.
 In older athletes (35 years and older), SCD occurs more often while running or jogging.

 Screening: The American Heart Association recommends cardiovascular screening for high school and collegiate athletes and should include a complete and careful evaluation of the athlete's personal and family history and a physical exam.
 Screening should be repeated every two years, with a history obtained every year.
 Men aged 40 and older and women aged 50 and older should also have a thorough examination and receive education about heart disease risk factors and symptoms.
 They may also need an exercise stress test based on their doctor’s evaluation.
 If heart problems are identified or suspected, the individual should be referred to a cardiologist for further evaluation and treatment guidelines before participating in sports.